gep13/gep13/input/blog/upgrading-the-ram-on-my-new-netbook.md

 Title: Upgrading the RAM on my new NetBook
 Published: 11/8/2011
 Tags:
-- ASUS
+- asus
-- NetBook
+- netbook
-- RAM
+- ram
-- Upgrade
+- upgrade
 ---

 Following a comment on a recent [blog post](http://www.gep13.co.uk/blog/my-new-netbook), I went on over to the Crucial website and confirmed that my NetBook was capable of handling 2 GB of RAM, and I was happy to find out that it could.
 I was even more happy to find out that it was only going to cost me £9.99, plus £2 for shipping bargain.